shaudi/MLBias/Partnerships/Partners.md

 * Participants in the Presidential Innovation Fellows program, administered through General Services Administration

-* The 10x Program at GSA, who provided us generous support and invaluable guidance
+* The 10x Program at GSA, a source of generous support and invaluable guidance